-Maria Jacobs is an American jazz vocalist, Christian singer-songwriter and author, born of Syrian Lebanese and Armenian descent.
-She is the Adjunct Professor of Applied Vocal Jazz and the director of the Nova Jazz Workshop Singers at Kent State University, her second alma mater, from where she graduated Cum Laude.
-She is a licensed music educator, a Principal Conductor and Curriculum Advisor for The Open Tone Music Academy, partnering with Jazz at Lincoln Center.
+Maria Jacobs is an American jazz vocalist, Christian singer-songwriter, and author, born of Syrian, Lebanese, and Armenian descent.
+She is the Adjunct Professor of Applied Vocal Jazz and the director of the Nova Jazz Workshop Singers at Kent State University, her second alma mater, where she graduated Cum Laude.
+She is a licensed music educator, a Principal Conductor, and Curriculum Advisor for The Open Tone Music Academy, partnering with Jazz at Lincoln Center.

 Maria is a national voice-over artist and a national smooth jazz recording artist whose original song, Pour Me A Cup of Yesterday, is heard on smooth jazz stations across the country.
 She has charted on the Groove Jazz Charts and the Smooth Jazz Holiday Charts in 2019 and 2020.

-This former traffic reporter and disc jockey lived in Los Angeles for twelve years where she sang prestigious venues including The Ritz Carlton, The Four Seasons, B.B.
-Kings Blues Club and The Torrance Civic Center to name a few.
+This former traffic reporter and disc jockey lived in Los Angeles for twelve years where she sang at prestigious venues including The Ritz Carlton, The Four Seasons, B.B.
+Kings Blues Club, and The Torrance Civic Center, to name a few.
 She recorded with several well-known artists including Alphonso Johnson and Ndugu Chancler of Weather Report.
-Maria has co-written and recorded with platinum selling writer/producer Tommy Coster and she has opened for acts like jazz trumpeter/songwriter Chuck Mangione (The Coach House, San Juan Capistrano,) The Average White Band, British Soul Band Loose Ends (Cleveland Ohio) and jazz singer/songwriter Bob Dorough (Columbus, Ohio.)
-Maria has been a featured soloist with other acclaimed artists, such as Music Director Damien Sneed (Wynton Marsalis), William Henry Caldwell and Robert Porco (Cleveland Orchestra), Byron Stripling and the Columbus Jazz Arts Group and the Jazz Heritage Orchestra.
+Maria has co-written and recorded with platinum selling writer/producer Tommy Coster and she has opened for acts like jazz trumpeter/songwriter Chuck Mangione (The Coach House, San Juan Capistrano,) The Average White Band, British Soul Band Loose Ends (Cleveland, Ohio), and jazz singer/songwriter Bob Dorough (Columbus, Ohio).
+Maria has been a featured soloist with other acclaimed artists, such as Music Director Damien Sneed (Wynton Marsalis), William Henry Caldwell and Robert Porco (Cleveland Orchestra), Byron Stripling, and the Columbus Jazz Arts Group and the Jazz Heritage Orchestra.